kotabrog/Libasm/README.md

 ## sample

-You can easily test the performance of Linasm
+You can easily test the performance of Libasm

 ```
 make